 Additional services would increase employment opportunities, provide easier access to secondary and post-secondary education and uplift health and wellbeing outcomes in these growing centres.

-Avalon Airport is seeking Victorian and Commonwealth Government support for a dedicated airport bus service and a new station at Avalon on the Geelong-Melbourne line.
+Avalon Airport is seeking Victorian and Commonwealth Government support for a new station at Avalon on the Geelong-Melbourne line.

 Expansion of the regional bus network and increased timetabling to smaller towns would improve opportunities for workforce participation and social engagement.

 A direct bus service from Queenscliff to Geelong would provide alternative public transport options for ferry travellers and greater tourism access to the region.

 - $130+ million to deliver an active and public transport connection between Geelong and Torquay along the Armstrong Creek Transit Corridor.

 - Funding to investigate a Geelong-Ballarat rail service.